Thousands in Central Park panic after barrier collapse

-NEW YORK — The collapse of a police barrier sent thousands of people fleeing in a panic in Central Park, afraid of possible gunshots at a politically-charged show.
+NEW YORK — The collapse of a police barrier at a politically charged New York celebrity music show in Central Park sent thousands of spectators fleeing in panic, fearing the noise might have been gunshots.

-Big-name personalities from Democratic New York Gov. Andrew Cuomo and Republican Sen. Jeff Flake to Janet Jackson and John Legend urged spectators to get involved in the nation's troubled politics.
+About 60,000 people had filled the park's Great Lawn for Saturday's eight-hour Global Citizen Festival.
+They listened to big-name personalities from Democratic New York Gov. Andrew Cuomo and Republican Sen. Jeff Flake to Janet Jackson and John Legend who all urged spectators to get involved in the nation's troubled politics.

-Authorities quickly assured the crowd they were safe after the barrier fell Saturday evening.
+Suddenly, just before 8 p.m., the police barrier that was meant to keep the crowd in check toppled over, releasing a clanging sound that terrified many spectators.

-Burning social justice issues dominated the event that started on a sunny afternoon.
+Authorities quickly assured the crowd they were safe, and that no shots had been fired.
+And Coldplay leader Chris Martin told spectators that "nobody is trying to hurt anyone," eliciting cheers from the audience.
+"There's no need to run fast.
+There's no need to push people out of the way."

 Some speakers asked the audience to call their Congress members to react to this week's Senate hearings for Supreme Court nominee Brett Kavanaugh.